Jonathan Huberdeau: International play

 Huberdeau's first experience with Hockey Canada came when he represented Team Quebec at the 2010 World U-17 Hockey Challenge.
 He scored two goals and added a single assist in five games.
 He represented Canada at the 2010 Ivan Hlinka Memorial Tournament, recording three assists as Canada captured the gold medal.

 Huberdeau continued his international success by representing Canada at the 2012 World Junior Ice Hockey Championships.
 He scored one goal and four assists in Canada's 8–1 victory over Finland to open the tournament.

 Personal life

-Huberdeau was born and raised in Saint-Jérôme, Quebec.
-Huberdeau's first language is French, but he chose to attend an English-speaking high school, to better prepare himself for the NHL.
+Huberdeau is an ambassador for the Fondation Cité de la Santé, which benefits the Cité de la Santé hospital where he was born.
+He hosts an annual golf tournament to raise money for the foundation.
+He has also participated in charity golf tournaments for the Sea Dogs, to raise money for scholarships for Sea Dogs players who transition into careers outside of hockey.

-Huberdeau's parents are both French, and they moved to Canada a couple of years before his birth.
-Although Huberdeau is from the Montreal area, he and his family would take their RV to Florida each winter.
-Because of this, Huberdeau would grow up attending more Florida Panthers than Montreal Canadiens games.
+In March 2020, Huberdeau donated memorabilia to Athletes for COVID-19 Relief to raise funds for the Center for Disaster Philanthropy's COVID-19 Response Fund.
+In 2022, he pledged to donate his brain to Project Enlist Canada for research on brain injuries, alongside numerous other athletes and armed forces members.